 If you’re an advanced bodybuilder, then yes you will want to optimize as much as possible.

-If you’re really keen to optimize your training, here’s how each rep-range can help you reach your goals:
+If you’re keen to optimize your training, here’s how each rep-range can help you reach your goals:

 3 to 4 Sets of 5 to 6 Reps.

-These exercises often engage the largest muscles in your body and thus allow you to capitalize on strength gains.
+These exercises engage the largest muscles in your body and thus allow you to capitalize on strength gains.

 Beginners can do strength training at home by buying an affordable setup from Amazon.